HUGE database

 1770_Baker_Reflections on the English Language T195603Strictly EnglishThe HUGE-database contains usage guides from the entire history of the genre, starting in 1770 with the publication of the first ever usage guide, Robert Baker’s Reflections on the English Language in 1770, up to the present day with one of the most recently published usage guides, Simon Heffer’s Strictly English.

-a-dictionary-modern-american-usage-bryan-a-garner-hardcover-cover-artstrunk-and-whiteThe databse will also include such evergreens and best-sellers as Henry Fowler’s Dictionary of Modern English Usage, perhaps the most famous usage guide of all, Bryan Garner’s Modern American Usage, Strunk & White’s Elements of Style and Eats, Shoots and Leaves by Lynne Truss.
+a-dictionary-modern-american-usage-bryan-a-garner-hardcover-cover-artstrunk-and-whiteThe databse will also include such evergreens and best-sellers as Henry Fowler’s Dictionary of Modern English Usage (perhaps the most famous usage guide of them all) Bryan Garner’s Modern American Usage, Strunk & White’s Elements of Style and Eats, Shoots and Leaves by Lynne Truss.

-200px-Open_Access_logo_PLoS_white.svgInitially, the database will only available to researchers, but we have plans to eventually make the database freely available to the public.
-Users can expect to find detailed advice on many usage problems in the English language, and will be able to compare usage advice across guides, acrosse time, and across different varieties of English.
+Users can expect to find detailed advice on many usage problems in the English language, and will be able to compare usage advice across guides, across time and two varieties of English.

 About Robin Straaijer